Averages for Tenerife in February

 Things to do

 The Monkey Park in Arona is a great place to visit in February, when the temperatures are relatively cool and the chance of a cloudy day is quite high.
-Often referred to as the “biggest little zoo in the world”, this animal park is the breeding centre for endangered species of monkeys, including gibbons, golden lion tamarins, drill monkeys and squirrel monkeys.
+Often referred to as the “biggest little zoo in the world”, this animal park is the breeding centre for various endangered species of monkeys, including gibbons, golden lion tamarins, drill monkeys and squirrel monkeys.
 But that’s not all – the Monkey Park is also home to big cats, parrots, lemurs and reptiles.
 There are no guided tours provided, so you’re free to pick up a map at the entrance and work your way around the enclosures at your own pace.
 The highlight of the Monkey Park is the interaction enclosure which you can enter and have a hands-on experience with many of the animals.

 If you want to see a show during your stay, see what’s on at the Pirámide de Arona.
 This impressive building houses one of the biggest auditoriums in Europe and holds up to 1,874 people.
 Carmen Mota is the resident performance producer at this auditorium and in 2015, her show ‘Malizia’ is performed here every evening (except Mondays) at 9pm and at 8pm on Wednesdays.
 This innovative and surprising musical combines dance, opera and Flamenco and is an adapted version of ‘Rigoletto’.
 You can buy tickets for the show only or buy a combined ticket which includes the performance and dinner beforehand at the Mediterranean Palace Hotel.

 Tortoise at the Monkey Park in Arona, Tenerife